Sean Whitesell

 Sean Whitesell (March 11, 1963 - December 28, 2015) was an American film and television actor, writer and producer.

 Early life and education

 Whitesell was born in Iowa Falls, Iowa, the son of Patricia and John Patrick "Jack" Whitesell.
 He had five brothers: John II, Christopher, Thomas, Patrick, and James.
-He graduated from the University of Northern Iowa and then studied acting at the University of California, San Diego, where he received an MFA in acting.
+He graduated from the University of Northern Iowa where he played for the Northern Iowa Panthers men's basketball team before transferring to Mount Marty College.
+He later studied acting at the University of California, San Diego, where he received an MFA in acting.

 Career

 Whitesell is best known for his portrayal of cannibalistic inmate Donald Groves, the initial cellmate of Miguel Alvarez (Kirk Acevedo), in season one of HBO's Oz, on which he was a regular until his character's execution.

 In 2002, Whitesell returned to the show, but not to act; he wrote and produced several episodes in the show's later seasons.
 Whitesell acted almost exclusively in television, aside from some early minor film roles, such as in Calendar Girl opposite Jason Priestley.
 He also served as both a writer and a recurring guest actor on Homicide: Life on the Street, in addition to appearing in the television movie that concluded the series in 2000.
 Although Whitesell did no further acting after the end of Homicide ended, he was a producer for most of the fourth season of House, and also wrote one episode, "Ugly".
 He also produced and wrote for several other successful series, including The Black Donnellys, Boston Public and Cold Case.